 Löyly is the heat and feeling derived from dropping water on hot sauna stones in a traditional Finnish sauna.

-Löyly just happens to coincide with the highest number of negative ions in the sauna.
+Löyly coincides with the highest number of negative ions in the sauna.
 The feeling of rejuvenation that is associated with negative ions at waterfalls creates a similar mental state.

-In addition, sauna builders will tell you that ventilation is vitally important to good loyly and a proper sauna.
-Researchers looking at the relationship between negative ions and saunas have confirmed that inadequate ventilation in moder saunas actually creates a buildup of positive ions (the ones we don’t want).
+In addition, sauna builders will tell you that ventilation is vital to good loyly and a proper sauna.
+Researchers looking at the relationship between negative ions and saunas have confirmed that inadequate ventilation in modern saunas creates a buildup of positive ions (the ones we don’t want).

 “Scientists have found that if the air is not charged with enough negative ions and there are too many positive ones, humans become exhausted, anxious, and tense.”
 The oversupply of positive ions is a condition in cities associated with smog.